220gramsegg whites, room temperature (about 1 cup, 7 large egg whites)

 Use an oven thermometer to make sure oven temperature is accurate.
 Bake macarons for 16-18 minutes.
 If the dome of the macaron separates from the foot, they’re not yet done.
 Remove from oven and allow to cool completely before gently peeling them off the baking sheet.
 (Shells will keep in refrigerator for up to 1 week in an airtight container or freezer for up to one month.)

-In a stand mixer fitted with the paddle attachment, beat butter on high speed until fluffy, about 2-3 minutes.
+In a stand m7ixer fitted with the paddle attachment, beat butter on high speed until fluffy, about 2-3 minutes.
 Add cocoa, powdered sugar, and salt.
 Beat on low speed until incorporated.
 Add raspberry jam and vanilla extract, and mix until well blended.

 Transfer buttercream into another pastry bag fitted with a star tip, if desired.
 Pipe filling onto half the shells.
 Sandwich similarly sized shells together.
 Buttercream should not go over the shells’ edge.
 Let cookies rest in the fridge in an airtight container for 24 hours.
 Bring to room temperature before eating, about 30 minutes.